 How is it Used?

 There are many ways that businesses can leverage location-based data, such as with geographic visualization methods.
-Also known as geovisualization, geographic visualization is comprised of a set of techniques and tools designed to support the analysis of geospatial data using interactive visualization.
+Also known as geovisualization, geographic visualization consists of a set of techniques and tools designed to support the analysis of geospatial data using interactive visualization.
 This technology is similar to non-spatial visualization as the attributes are often filtered and integrated to look for meaningful trends.
 Using visualizing spatial data on maps, businesses can find new opportunities for exploration, planning, and forecasting of data.
 For example, a business may use geospatial data to analyze the zip codes of policyholders to determine which areas are most prone to natural disasters and other hazards.

 In addition to using geographic visualization methods, many businesses may also benefit from spatial analytic methods.
 This clear and concise method allows businesses to explore data to determine ideal site locations, make predictions, and better understand how various events that occur around them affect their business.
 This can be useful in a variety of circumstances.
 For example, a business may use this technology to target prospective customers within a 30-mile radius of their new store location and perform an analysis to determine if the site is optimal.